-The rules regarding 'excessive' remuneration, which became effective several years ago, have brought 'lucrative investments' (carried interest arrangements) under taxation in box 1.
+The rules regarding 'excessive' remuneration, brings 'lucrative investments' (carried interest arrangements) under taxation in box 1.
 The income from a lucrative investment, both income and capital gains, will in principle be considered 'income arising from other activities' and, as such, be taxable in box 1.
 Under certain circumstances the income may be taxed in box 2 (lower tax rate of 25 per cent).

 Mortgage interest payments in relation to the financing, renovation, or maintenance of the primary residence may be deducted from box 1 income.
-To determine the net amount of the deduction, deemed income of, generally, 0.75 per cent of the value of the property is taken into account.
+To determine the net amount of the deduction, deemed income of, generally, 0.70 per cent of the value of the property is taken into account.
 An increased rate applies when the value exceeds EUR 1,060,000: 2.35 per cent on the portion exceeding EUR 1,060,000.
 The interest paid on mortgage loans concluded on or after 1 January 2013 can only be deducted if the full mortgage loan is paid off on a periodical basis within 30 years.
-Starting from 1 January 2014, the maximum effective tax rate against which the mortgage interest is deducted is lowered by 0.5 per cent per calendar year over a period of 28 years.
-This implies that in the year 2017 the mortgage interest paid can be deducted against a (maximum) tax rate of 50 per cent (38 per cent in 2041).
+Starting from 1 January 2014, the maximum effective tax rate against which the mortgage interest is deducted is lowered by 0.5 per cent per calendar year.
+This implies that in the year 2018 the mortgage interest paid can be deducted against a (maximum) tax rate of 49,5 per cent.